BAK2K3/hard-drivers/README.md

 * Every page has multiple "Enquire Now" buttons, so as to allow a user to immediately engage when they want to.
     * This "Enquire Now" should ultimately be a "Fast Track" service to allow a user to go from making the decision to enquire, to having made the enquiry, in as few interactions as possible.

+### Business Goals

+**Encourage and Allow User Engagement**
+* Every page must allow a user to engage with the business.
+* The ability to engage is clear and stands out from other interactive aspects of the site.
+* Engagement is done through completing an simple and intuitive enquiry form.

+**Convey Ethos/Purpose**
+* Outline key services on home page.
+* Present further details on key services on separate page.
+* Make sure the details provided are important, sellable, and merit being detailed in isolation.
+* Make the descriptions bite sized and easy to digest.

+**Instil User Confidence**
+* The branding is clear, distinguishable, and recognisable.
+* Relate to and refer to the customer.
+* The website is minimalistic where necessary, intuitive, and user friendly.

+**Present Cost Approach**
+* Communicate that the computer is customer budget based.
+* Be transparent about cost of additional services and peripherals.
+* Provide detailed yet convincing breakdown of cost of service.

 ### User Stories

 1. `As a visitor to the website, I want to know what your company does.`